wangzhezhe/Gorilla/designDoc/keydesignquestions.md

 ### the number of the staging service compared with the reader/writer

 generally speaking, the # sim > # stage, it makes no sense to run more data staging service compared with data writer with fixed resources except for debugging.

+### about the trigger and watcher

+one trigger is coresponding to one MPI process at the client, the notificaiton will be reduced at the client